Our range of plastic extrusions, mouldings and sheets can be found by clicking

 Preparing the finished model for painting

 There are specialist fillers available from toy or model shops.
-These filers have been specifically designed for use on plastic models, and are the ones to use.
+These fillers have been specifically designed for use on plastic models, and are the ones to use.
 The fillers sold for DIY or car bodywork are best avoided as they will either fail to bond or contain solvents that can damage the plastic.

 The filler should be carefully mixed and applied.
 Do not use too much, as you will then have to remove this extra from the model.
-The filer can be filed or sanded using progressively finer tools to get a good finish.
+The filler can be filed or sanded using progressively finer tools to get a good finish.
 Some people make their own filler by melting small plastic chips in solvent but when applied to the model the solvent can leach into the base material, causing damage.